24 May - 7 Jun 2015

 The famous red clay of Roland Garros is actually made up of white limestone, dusted with several millimetres of powdered red brick dust.
 Beneath the three-inch limestone layer is six inches of volcanic rock, a three-foot layer of sand, all sitting on a bed of concrete.
 When Roland Garros icon Gustavo Kuerten retired from tennis at the 2008 tournament, he was presented with an encased cross-section of the court as a souvenir.

 All-time greats - men

-In 2012, Rafael Nadal surpassed Bjorn Borg as the greatest men’s singles champions at Roland Garros in the history of the event, now owning one more title than Borg with seven.
+In 2014, Rafael Nadal established himself as the King of Clay by becoming the first man to win nine titles at one Grand Slam and the first to win five consecutive Roland Garros crowns.
+The only man to come close to Nadal's incredible run in Paris was Bjorn Borg, who picked up six titles between 1974 and 1981.
 Musketeer Henri Cochet dominated the tournament’s fledgling days, winning four titles between 1925 and 1932, while modern-day greats include three-time winners Mats Wilander, Ivan Lendl and Gustavo Kuerten.

 All-time greats - women